 One of the most important medical discoveries of the past two decades has been that the immune system and inflammatory processes are involved in not just a few select disorders, but a wide variety of mental and physical health problems that dominate present-day health problems worldwide.
 Chronic inflammatory diseases have been recognized as the most significant cause of death in the world today, with more than 50% of all deaths being attributable to inflammation-related diseases such as ischemic heart disease, stroke, cancer, diabetes mellitus, chronic kidney disease, non-alcoholic fatty liver disease (NAFLD) and auto-immune and neuro-degenerative conditions (Furman, Campisi et al, 2019).

 Like Linda and other women on my programmes, I had no idea that the health of my liver was also affecting my sleep.
-Why aren’t we told this, when we rock up for our HRT or when we spend endless money on expensive sleep supplements?
+Why aren’t we told this, when we spend endless money on expensive sleep supplements?

 The powerful connection between your liver and your sleep: